Maximal subgroups of countable groups, a survey: Higher transitivity in negative curvature settings

-serve as repelling and attracting neighbourhoods for $(b_j \eta_j)^{-1} \gamma^k(a_j \theta_j)$.
-By setting $k$ large enough we can make the neighbourhoods $\Omega^{\pm}$ arbitrarily small.
+serve as repelling and attracting neighborhoods for $(b_j \eta_j)^{-1} \gamma^k(a_j \theta_j)$.
+By setting $k$ large enough we can make the neighborhoods $\Omega^{\pm}$ arbitrarily small.
 Using Lemma \ref{lem:hyp_prec} we can impose the condition that these sets are precise, pairwise disjoint and contained in $O$.
 This completes the proof of the theorem. \end{proof}